nickchomey/ddev-cloudflare/README.md

 [Cloudflare Tunnels](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/), on the other hand, allow you to create a secure (you don't need to have any ports open) tunnel between your DDEV server and Cloudflare, allowing you to publicly serve your DDEV Projects on *actual* subdomains on your *actual* domain.
 All while leveraging the full power of Cloudflare's CDN, WAF, and other Edge services.
 All for free.
 Each person on your team could have a `name-dev.yourproductiondomain.com` subdomain for easily and securely sharing what they are working on!

+> "this is the production-quality service that gets the closest to achieving the dream"

-This Github [Awesome Tunneling](https://github.com/anderspitman/awesome-tunneling?tab=readme-ov-file#recommendations) repo, which lists dozens of Open Source and Commercial tunnel options, even recommends Cloudflare Tunnels for most use cases, saying "this is the production-quality service that gets the closest to achieving the dream".
+is what the Github [Awesome Tunneling](https://github.com/anderspitman/awesome-tunneling?tab=readme-ov-file#recommendations) repo, which lists dozens of Open Source and Commercial tunnel options, has to say about Cloudflare Tunnels

 Some relevant reading:
 * https://blog.cloudflare.com/tunnel-for-everyone/